josevnz/BashHere/README.md

 * Generate YAML and HTML documents
 * Send emails with text and attachments

-## Quick introduction to arrays, dictionaries and counters

-TODO

 ## Documenting a script

 Not much to say here.
 You can have single line comments with a '#' or you